salendron/google-cloud-run-golang-grpc-auth-demo/README.md

 # Google Cloud Run GRPC Microservice Service to Service Authentication Demo using Google Service Accounts
 ## Overview
 This is a fully working implementation of two Cloud Run Microservices, one acting as GRPC server and the other as GRPC client.
 The server only accepts invocation, if the caller has the right service account.
 Both services are written in Go.
 I'm only making this public, because it took me way too long to find out how this works.
-So maybe some ome with the same problem will find this and it will save him/her some time.
+So maybe someone with the same problem will find this and it will save him/her some time.
 In this guide I also show how I generated the service from the service.proto file in the server directory.
 So you can see how the whole service was created.
-If you onow this already you can skip this and just take a look at the client part and setup of the service account.
+If you already know how this works, you can skip this and just take a look at the client part and setup of the service account.
+In this example the server implements a method 'Multiply', which is used to multiply two numbers and then returns the result.
+The client service is a simple HTTP service with a GET handler that will call the server service to multiply and return the result.
 ## Create server
 First we need to create a new directory for hour demo grpc server service.
 Inside of this directory we first initialize a go module and install google.golang.org/grpc.
 This is needed to later on deploy it as a Cloud Run service.
 ```